-The regulated air then passes through an open, or de-energized, modulator assembly and into the mixing chamber and abrasive tank.
+The regulated air then passes through an open, or de-energized, modulator assembly and into the mixing chamber and abrasive tank (only one tank shown).
 Air cannot escape through the nozzle because the hose pinch (or shut-off) assembly is closed.
 The air pressure inside the system builds up until it reaches the regulated pressure.